pimarco/rename/README.md

   methods: renaming methods specified with method[+method] where method=cdate|mdate|imgdate|num1-9|name|lname|uname

+methods:

+* cdate: file creation date

+* mdate: file modification date

+* imgdate: jpeg image file date

+* num1-9: file number where 1-9 is the number of digit of the file number

+* name: original file name

+* lname: oroginal lowercase file name

+* uname: oroginal uppercase file name

 optional arguments:

-  -h, --help    show this help message and exit
+* -h, --help:    show this help message and exit

-  -r            rename file recursively in all directory under the specified one
+* -r:            rename file recursively in all directory under the specified one

-  -c COLLISION  add a rename collision number with the specified number of digit (no collision number is added by default)
+* -c COLLISION:  add a rename collision number with the specified number of digit (no collision number is added by default)

-  -s            show the new file name that will be used without renaming any files
+* -s:            show the new file name that will be used without renaming any files

-  -e EXT_IN     extension of the files that will be renamed (all files rename by default)
+* -e EXT_IN:     extension of the files that will be renamed (all files rename by default)

-  -p PREFIX_IN  the file name prefix of the files that will be renamed (all files rename by default)
+* -p PREFIX_IN:  the file name prefix of the files that will be renamed (all files rename by default)

-  -x EXT_OUT    file extension of the renamed file (keep the same extension by default
+* -x EXT_OUT:    file extension of the renamed file (keep the same extension by default

-  --version     show program's version number and exit
+* --version:     show program's version number and exit

 ## Examples